August 16th-23rd, 2014

 Graduates of the course will receive a certificate of successful completion by Ayurvedic Dr. Sonal Bhatt and the Sivananda Yoga Vedanta Centre.

 Programme Fees: CDN $450 (not including accommodation)

 Accommodation: 7 nights Staying at the Ashram

-How to apply: To register for the course please fill in the application form below.
+How to apply: To register for the course please click on the link below.

 For enquiries about the course contact email@example.com